 The Logistics Supply Unit processes all resource requests assigned to Logistics before tasking any agency to fill a request.
-The role of personnel in the Logistics Supply Unit is to coordinate with requestors, the Logistics Branches, SERT and BEOC partners as necessary to develop good sourcing recommendations to satisfy resource requests.
+The role of personnel in the Logistics Supply Unit is to coordinate with requestors, the Logistics

+Branches, SERT and BEOC partners as necessary to develop good sourcing recommendations to satisfy resource requests.
 Supply Officers recommend sourcing solutions to the Logistics Coordinator who approves, denies, or makes resource recommendations to the Logistics Chief.
 Supply Officers task appropriate organization (SERT, BEOC partners, EMAC, Logistics Support or Logistics Services) and follow the progress of assigned tasks through to completion.

 WebEOC is primary platform utilized by state and county agencies to make requests, for EOC personnel to track requests, and for Logistics personnel to task Logistics agencies to take action to satisfy requests.
 Logistics personnel use Resource Tracker within WebEOC to provide real time asset visibility commodities and equipment, record all purchases and rental equipment transactions.
-Resource Tracker is used to:
+Resource Tracker is used to complete the following:

-- view inventory balances at multiple locations

-- issue and receive inventory

-- record purchases and view purchase list

-- manage/track rental equipment

-- produce hand receipts and bills of lading

-- provide situational awareness information and management reports.
+- View inventory balances at multiple locations; - Issue and receive inventory; - Record purchases and view purchase list; - Manage/track rental equipment; - Produce hand receipts and bills of lading; and - Provide situational awareness information and management reports.